How Insurance Companies Assess Car Damage After an Accident

 How long does a car insurance damage assessment take?

 Most initial damage assessments are completed within 1 to 3 business days of scheduling an inspection.
 AI-powered virtual inspections via insurer apps can happen much faster — often within 24 to 48 hours of photo submission for minor claims.
-From inspection to settlement, repairable vehicle claim timelines average approximately 19.3 days industrywide (per the latest J.D.
-Power data) when documentation is submitted promptly.
+From inspection to settlement, repairable vehicle claim timelines average approximately 19.3 days industrywide when documentation is submitted promptly.
 Complex claims or those requiring supplements for hidden damage may take longer.

 Can I choose my own repair shop for an insurance claim?

 In most states, you have the right to choose any licensed repair shop — your insurer cannot legally force you to use a specific shop.
-However, insurers often have preferred "direct repair program" networks that can streamline the process.
+However, insurers often have preferred "direct repair program" (DRP) networks — which now handle 46.7% of all repairable inspections — that can streamline the process.
 If you use an out-of-network shop, expect the insurer to apply their own labor rates and parts pricing, which may require you to negotiate any gaps with the shop directly.
 Review your policy or ask your adjuster about your state's specific rules.

 What happens if the repair shop finds more damage than the insurer estimated?